|Place||Asia: Afghanistan, Kandahar Province, Shah Wali Kot|

-UH-60L Black Hawk engine cowling hanging chain: NATO Role 3, Multinational Medical Unit, Kandahar
+UH-60L Black Hawk engine cowling : NATO Role 3, Multinational Medical Unit, Kandahar

-During the period 20-21 June 2010, Afghan and Coalition Forces, including Australian Commandos, based in Tarin Kowt were part of a Special Operations Task Group (SOTG) element conducting a disruption operation against insurgents.
+During the period 20-21 June 2010, Afghan and Coalition Forces, including Australian Special Forces and a United States Army Aviation unit (5th Battalion, 101st Aviation Regiment, 101st Combat Aviation Brigade, 101st Airborne Division) based in Tarin Kowt were part of a Special Operations Task Group (SOTG) element conducting a disruption operation against insurgents.

-In the early hours of 21 June, four US UH-60 Black Hawk helicopters were transporting personnel into the Shah Wali Kot region of Kandahar Province.
-During the final approach to the landing zone, one of the helicopters carrying ten Australian soldiers and a number of US personnel crashed into a slight embankment in open desert terrain.
+In the early hours of 21 June, four US Army UH-60 Black Hawk helicopters of Task Force 'No Mercy' were transporting Coalition personnel into the Shah Wali Kot region of Kandahar Province.
+During the approach to the final check point the first helicopter of the four (carrying ten Australian soldiers and a number of US Army personnel) crashed at high speed into a slight embankment in open desert terrain at 3.39am.
 The impact caused the helicopter to roll and the fuselage to catch fire.
-The three remaining Black Hawks responded immediately, landing close to the crash site to provide initial medical assistance and security around the area.
+The three remaining Black Hawks responded immediately, some of these landing close to the crash site to provide initial medical assistance and a security cordon around the area.

 The crash claimed the lives of three Australian soldiers.
 8251206 Private Timothy James Aplin and 8230813 Private Scott Travis Palmer were killed instantly, while 8491591 Private Benjamin Adam Chuck was pronounced dead from his wounds shortly after arriving at the NATO Role 3 Multinational Medical Facility in Kandahar.
-All three men were from the Sydney based 2 Commando Regiment.
+One of the US Army crewmen on the aircraft, 25 year old Staff Sergeant Brandon M. Silk was also killed.
+All three Australian soldiers killed were from the Sydney based 2nd Commando Regiment.

-Another seven commandos were injured in the crash, and were flown to Landstuhl Regional Medical Centre in Germany for immediate treatment.
+Another seven Australian Commandos and several US Army aircrew on-board the helicopter were injured in the crash, some very seriously.
+Those seriously wounded were evacuated by aeromedical flights to Landstuhl Regional Medical Centre in Germany for immediate treatment.

-This engine cowling was used as an emergency stretcher in the evacuation of casualties off the crashed helicopter.
-It subsequently became a commemorative item and was hung in the Trauma Department of the NATO Role 3 Multinational Medical Unit, Kandahar.
+This engine cowling was used as an improvised emergency stretcher by members of the 2nd Commando Regiment in the evacuation of casualties off the crashed and burning helicopter.
+It subsequently became a highly significant commemorative item and was respectfully hung in the Trauma Department of the NATO Role 3 Multinational Medical Unit, Kandahar.

 On 14 October 2011, Vice Chief of the Defence Force, Air Marshal Mark Binskin AO, released the Australian Inquiry Officer's report into the deaths of the three Australians.
 The report accepted a United States investigation that found the primary cause of the helicopter crash was a lack of aircrew coordination during the approach to the designated landing zone.
 The crew lost situational awareness of their rate of descent and impacted the ground with little or no prior warning.